aardperera/Git-and-GitHub-for-Beginners/index.md

 ![GitHub-signup](images/github%20account.png)

-Next, if you intend to use a local computer, then, in your terminal, make yourself known to Git by setting up your user name in each repository.
-To do that, follow this command:
+- Configure Git

+Once Git is installed, let Git know who you are.
+Use global to set the username and e-mail for every repository on your computer.

-git config --global user.name "<your_name_here>"
+> git config --global user.name "username on your github account"

-After that, share your email address with Git.

-git config --global user.email "<your_email_address>"
+> git config --global user.email "email used in github"

+*Once you set your configurations as global, No need to set it again and you can check your configurations as follows:*

+> git config --global --list

 You’re now ready to use both Git and GitHub!